-Ride once again through the great St Emilion vineyards before reaching the Dordogne River.
+Today you’ll ride once again through the great St Emilion vineyards before reaching the Dordogne River.
 There you will enjoy the charming 18th century village Sainte-Foy-la-Grande with its half-timbered houses and sunny streets.
-Now it’s time to follow the splendid routes crossing the Montbazillac vineyards, overlooked by its majestic chateau.
-Make a stop in Bergerac, city of art & history settled on the Dordogne river banks.
+Next it will be time to follow the splendid routes crossing the Monbazillac vineyards, overlooked by its majestic chateau.
+You’ll then head to Bergerac, a city of art and history settled on the Dordogne river banks.

 Day 5: Bergerac – Les Eyzies – 38 miles (61 km)

-Leave the Renaissance city center of Bergerac to follow the Dordogne River until the beautiful and picturesque village of Limeuil.
-At the confluence of the the Dordogne and the Vézère rivers, this medieval village offers an ideal swimming or canoe spot in an outstanding natural environment.
-Proceed to Les Eyzies, a village built on a cliff with numerous prehistorical testimonies.
+This morning you’ll leave the Renaissance city center of Bergerac to follow the Dordogne River to the beautiful and picturesque village of Limeuil.
+At the confluence of the Dordogne and the Vézère rivers, this medieval village offers an ideal swimming or canoe spot in an outstanding natural environment.
+Next you’ll move on to Les Eyzies, a village with prehistoric links that has been built on a cliff.

 Day 6: Les Eyzies – Sarlat – 16 or 34 miles (26 km or 54 km)

-From Les Eyzies, nicknamed “The Prehistory capital”, on the long version of this stage you will enjoy the beautiful landscapes until Montignac for visiting the well known Lascaux grottos which is one of the most important prehistorical site thanks to its numerous prehistorical paintings and caves.
-Incursion in the Sarladais country to join the famous medieval town of Sarlat.
-This city is also well known by gourmets for its delicious local products, such as ‘foie gras’, truffle mushrooms and its market where you can smell and taste all of these treasures.
+On the longer version of this stage, from “The Prehistory Capital” Les Eyzies, you will bike beautiful landscapes until Montignac before visiting the well known Lascaux grottoes, one of the most important prehistoric sites due to its famous prehistoric cave paintings.
+Ride through Sarladais country to join the famous medieval town of Sarlat.
+This city is well known by gourmets for its delicious local products, such as foie gras and truffles.

-A last bike excursion to discover the most beautiful views over the Dordogne area, with its numerous medieval villages and chateaux.
-After riding on the peaceful cycling path, go to the charming Domme village, offering an amazing view over the river and all the valley.
-Then continue to La Roque Gageac, ancient river harbour pressed to the cliff before visiting Beynac with its impressive chateau perched on his rock!
-You return to Sarlat to end the tour.
+Today you have the option to discover the most beautiful views over the Dordogne area and its numerous medieval villages and chateaux.
+After riding on the peaceful cycling path, you’ll go to the charming Domme village to take in an amazing view over the river and the entire valley.
+Then you will continue to La Roque Gageac, an ancient river harbor pressed to the cliff, before visiting Beynac with a chateau perched impressively on the rock!

 The TGV (high-speed) train goes from Paris (Gare de Montparnasse) to Bordeaux St. Jean train station.
 The train ride takes about three hours and tickets for the TGV have to be reserved ahead of time.
 From the train station in Bordeaux take a taxi to the first hotel.

-Seven continental breakfasts and three dinners are included.
+All breakfasts and dinners are included.
 Lunches are on your own.

 Check out our Tour Calendar